Maghnie/BAC0/doc/source/connect.rst

 Define a bacnet network
 ----------------------------------------

 Once imported, BAC0 will rely on a 'network' variable that will connect to the BACnet network you want to reach.
-This variable will be tied to a network interface (that can be a network card or a VPN connection) and all the traffice will pass on this variable.
+This variable will be tied to a network interface (that can be a network card or a VPN connection) and all the traffic will pass through this variable.

-More than one network variable can be created but only one connection by interface is supported.
+More than one network variable can be created but only one connection via the interface is supported.

 Typically, we'll call this variable 'bacnet' to illustrate that it represents the network.
-But you can call it like you want.
+But you can use a different name.

-This variable will also be passed to some functions when you will define a device for example.
-As the device needs to know on which network it can be found.
+This variable will also be passed to some functions, when you define a device for example, as the device needs to know on which network it can be found.

 When creating the connection to the network, BAC0 needs to know the ip network of the interface on which it will work.
 It also needs to know the subnet mask (as BACnet operations often use broadcast messages).If you don't provide one, BAC0 will try to detect the interface for you.

 .. note::
-    If you use ios, you will need to provide a ip manually.
+    If you use ios, you will need to provide an ip manually.
 The script is unable to detect the subnet mask yet.
 You will also have to modify bacpypes and allow 'ios' so it can be installed on pythonista.

 By default, if Bokeh, Pandas and Flask are installed, using the connect script will launch the complete version.
 But you can also use the lite version if you want something simple.